 Trakai Island Castle

-The first construction of this vibrant orange castle took place in the 1300s, but feel into disrepair after the 1700s.
+The first construction of this vibrant orange castle took place in the 1300s, but fell into disrepair after the 1700s.
 The Germans, Poles, and even Soviets played a part in its restoration, which wasn't completed until after WW II.
 The castle rests right in the center of a tiny island with only a skinny bridge connecting it to the mainland.
 Quite the picturesque dreamland.
 For more info about how to plan the perfect day trip, read our post all about Trakai Castle!

 These beaches may not be as warm as the ones you're used to, but sometimes any beach is a beach, right?!
 As the location of an ILP school, this would be another opportunity to meet up with more volunteers.
 There are quite a few neat things here like lighthouses, the Maritime Museum, and the "Black Ghost" sculpture.
 Plus the city is charming, with colorful houses that line the harbor.
 Here's some more info about visiting the Lithuanian beaches!

 Getting there: Past volunteers have talked to their Local Coordinator about hiring a van to drive them which is very convenient if it works out (and not too expensive, since you’ll spit the cost with your ILP group).
 You can also easily reach Klaipeda from Vilnius on public transportation which takes about four hours.
 You can book tickets here.
 For a second class ticket it will cost you about $15-$18, but you can pay more for a first class ticket if you’d like.